R0GGER/docker-homeydash/README.md

 > Your token can be acquired by visiting https://homey.ink and looking in the console after logging in.

 ### Repository builds:
+Running on a RamNode VPS using [NGINX Proxy Manager](https://github.com/jc21/nginx-proxy-manager) and a HomeyDash build ofcourse.
 **Daneedk:** https://homeydash.app
 **Athombv:** https://athom.homeydash.app